 We can benefit from weight training at any age.
 As athletic teens, weight training helps with strength, speed, and explosiveness.
-A side affect of weight training is the amount of confidence gained from lifting, especially for girls.
+A side effect of weight training is the amount of confidence gained from lifting, especially for girls.
 When they can get under that barbell and see their strength improving, their hearts and minds soar with confidence, leaving them prepared physically and mentally for competition.

 After high school, most of us want to be comfortable in our own skin.
 Bettering ourselves in the gym is one way this happens.
 Strength training in our 20s not only maintains a healthy functioning metabolism burning at rest but also helps with the ability to be happy with yourself as an individual.

-But at some point in our 30s, we start to lose muscle mass and function.
+But at some point, in our 30s, we start to lose muscle mass and function.
 We start to find ourselves developing unwanted fat in specific areas and while spot training has been shown ineffective, total body strength training along with a healthy diet rich in real, unprocessed foods will aid in the fight of decreased muscle mass as we move into the later years.

 In our 40s and 50s, bone density becomes a major concern for both men and women.
 Bone loss in women occurs fastest in the first few years after menopause, but bone loss continues into old age.
 I have so many women return from a yearly physical exam with one thing on their minds and that is strength training.
 Most women are directed by their physician to start adding resistance training if they have not already.
-This not only helps with the loss of bone density but also benefits strength, balance, and the keeping a positive mindset while aging.
+This not only helps with the loss of bone density but also benefits strength, balance, and keeping a positive mindset while aging.

-Most people avoid picking up weights because they just aren’t sure where to start or fear of being injured.
+Most people avoid picking up weights because they just aren’t sure where to start or have a fear of being injured.
 Both of these things can be avoided by asking a professional for help, even if it’s just to get started and to build yourself a plan.
-Go to the gym with the preparedness of knowing what your are going to do by being led by someone that holds your health and wellness as a priority!
+Go to the gym with the preparedness of knowing what you are going to do by being led by someone that holds your health and wellness as a priority!

 TOTAL BODY WEIGHTED CIRCUIT WORKOUT